 How our Suffolk County attorneys can help in your slip and fall case

 When it comes to claiming compensation for a slip and fall injury, New York adheres to pure comparative fault laws.
 This means if the case goes to court, the judge or jury will consider how much the injured party contributed to their own injury.

 For instance, if a jury determines you are owed $100,000 in compensation for your injury, but you were found 20% at fault, you would only receive $80,000 in compensation.

-Because slip and fall cases and pure comparative fault laws can be complicated, it’s important to contact a lawyer if you get injured.
-At Carner & DeVita, our Long Island personal injury lawyers have represented victims for over 50 years.
+Because slip-and-fall cases and pure comparative fault laws can be complicated, it’s important to contact a lawyer if you get injured.
+At Carner & DeVita, our Suffolk County personal injury lawyers have represented victims for over 50 years.
 We know how to get you the compensation you deserve.